What Doesn't Kill You Makes You Robust(er): How to Adversarially Train against Data Poisoning: Experimental Setup

 \paragraph{Poison Frogs.} We implement the feature collision objective as proposed in \citet{shafahi_poison_2018-1}.
 However, while perturbation bounds were weakly enforced in the original version by an additional penalty, we instead optimize the objective directly by projected (signed) gradient descent in line with other attacks.
 We find this to be at least equally effective.

-\paragraph{Convex Polytope.} The \textsc{transfer*} attack in table 1 uses the setup from \citet{schwarzschild_just_2020}.
-Poisoned data created by Convex Polytope can be brittle in terms of the amount of training data and optimizer settings.
+\paragraph{Convex Polytope.} Poisoned data created by Convex Polytope can be brittle in terms of the amount of training data and optimizer settings \citep{schwarzschild_just_2020}.
 Therefore, to get an idea of how well our defense works against this attack, we implement a modified setting wherein the attack succeeds.
-This includes using a feature extractor trained on CIFAR-100, and training the last linear layer for only $10$ epochs using Adam optimizer with lr$=0.1$.
+This includes using a feature extractor trained on CIFAR-100, and training the last linear layer for only $10$ epochs using the Adam optimizer with lr$=0.1$.
 We otherwise applied the attack as proposed in \citet{zhu_transferable_2019-1}.
+This experiment is found in \cref{tab:attack_variations}.

 \paragraph{Bullseye Polytope.} We directly re-implement the attack based on eq.(2) in \citet{aghakhani_bullseye_2020}.

 \paragraph{Witches' Brew.} We implement gradient matching as in \citet{geiping_witches_2021}.
 However, we modify the original attack in the transfer setting.
 The original attack is posed for from-scratch attacks on large models and the objective of cosine similarity of parameter gradients does not scale well to small models.
 For small models (such as the transfer case, where only the last linear layer is retrained), we instead measure similarity in the squared Euclidean norm.
 We refer to this variant as gradient matching with squared error, e.g. Gradient Matching (SE) in table 1.